MattStaudacher/week-2-project/README.md

 ## Description

-_{Survey that prompts the user 5 questions and suggests the programming language/track they should study that best suits them.
+_Survey that prompts the user 5 questions and suggests the programming language/track they should study that best suits them.
 Week 2 code review project putting Javascript/Jquery to use_